abozer/Miller-Rabin/README.md

-Implementation of Miller-Rabin Primality Testing.
+Implementation of Miller-Rabin Primality Testing in C++.